codeandtheory/yanalytics-flutter/.github/pull_request_template.md

 ##### Documentation #####

-Include a snapshot of the documentation coverage report when you ran jazzy locally to generate documentation.
+Include a snapshot of the documentation coverage report when you ran [dartdoc](https://pub.dev/packages/dartdoc/install) locally to generate documentation.
 We require 100% documentation coverage of all `public` interfaces.